LBNL-UCB-STI/beam/docs/developers.rst

 to remove all production data.

-Note that if you locally fetch the submodule then it will update the submodule pointer to the latest submodule commit.
+beam.sim.Note that if you locally fetch the submodule then it will update the submodule pointer to the latest submodule commit.
 That will result in a git change.

 for example, the output of `git status` will be something like that::